 - Now multiply that by the number of offices, homes, and coffee shops around the world that regularly pour coffee down the drain!

 Unless you live in a “bean belt” country, your morning cup of joe likely travel far distances to make its way to you.
 When we waste coffee, we are also wasting all the resources (fuel, water, land, fertilizers, etc) that went into producing, packaging, and transporting that coffee.
-Not to mention all the emission needlessly generated throughout the process.
+Not to mention all the emissions needlessly generated throughout the process.

 In short: a more sustainable coffee drinking habit starts with less waste.
 Make as much as you’ll drink, and if you have extra, refrigerate for iced coffee, make smoothies, or freeze into cubes to use as ice for iced coffee.